-Flight Lieutenant Lachie Hazeldine, 31, grew up in Korumburra, Victoria and joined the RAAF in 2001, completing a degree in Aviation Technology at the Australian Defence Force Academy.
-In 2003 he joined No 199 Pilots’ Course where he trained on the CT4B at the Basic Flying Training School in Tamworth followed by the PC9/A at No. 2 Flying Training School (2 FTS) at RAAF Pearce.
-Upon graduation in 2004 Lachie was posted to No. 292 Squadron (292 SQN) and then No. 11 Squadron (11 SQN) to fly the AP3C Orion.
+Flight Lieutenant Lachie Hazeldine, 32, grew up in Korumburra, Victoria and joined the RAAF in 2001 completing a degree in Aviation Technology at the Australian Defence Force Academy.
+In 2003 he joined No. 199 Pilots’ Course where he trained on the CT-4B at the Basic Flying Training School in Tamworth followed by the PC-9/A at No. 2 Flying Training School (2 FTS) at RAAF Pearce.
+Upon graduation in 2004 Lachie was posted to No. 292 Squadron (292 SQN) and then No. 11 Squadron (11 SQN) to fly the AP-3C Orion.
 Whilst at 11 SQN he was involved in Operation Relex and Resolute to help secure Australia's Northern Borders.
-He was also deployed to the Middle East Area of Operations on Operation Catalyst and Slipper supporting the Australian Army over Iraq and Afghanistan and the Australian Navy in the Northern Arabian Gulf and the Gulf of Oman.

 Flight Lieutenant Ross Laves